Massachusetts reports first case of monkeypox in US this year

-According to a news release sent to Nexstar’s WWLP by the Massachusetts Department of Public Health, the virus was found in a man who recently traveled to Canada.
+According to a news release sent to WWLP from the Massachusetts Department of Public Health, the virus was found in a man who recently traveled to Canada.

 Initial testing was completed yesterday at the State Public Health Laboratory.
 Confirmatory testing was completed Wednesday at the Centers for Disease Control and Prevention.